Safe for the Road

 Unbraked trailers up to 750kg are required to have secondary couplings – normally a chain to keep the trailer attached to the towcar if the main coupling fails.

-Ensure that the caravan coupling head is fully engaged on the car towball.
+COUPLING Ensure that the caravan coupling head is fully engaged on the car towball.
 Often the head will have a coloured indicator to show when engagement is complete, but it is worth winding down the jockey wheel until the back of the car is raised about 25 to 50mm to confirm a secure coupling.
+Often the head will have a coloured indicator to show when engagement is complete as shown above.

 Towing on the road